-Review Graduate College Academic Grievances Policy on the Academic Grievance Procedure webpage for additional mechanisms for resolving complaints, particularly as relates to graduate student employees who are part of the UE-COGS bargaining unit.
+Review Graduate College Academic Grievances Policy on the Academic Grievance Procedure webpage for additional mechanisms for resolving complaints related to graduate student employees who are part of the UE-COGS bargaining unit.

 E. Student Complaints Concerning Staff Actions

 A student complaint concerning inappropriate conduct by a staff member should follow this procedure: